Eatoniella latebricola: Distribution and habitat

-The species is Endemic to New Zealand.
-The holotype was collected by Ponder himself from Muriwai beach in West Auckland, underneath Durvillaea sp. seaweed.
-The species has been predominantly identified on the west coast of the North Island on seaweeds, and has also been found as far south as Haast on the West Coast, the east coast of the North Island, and Manawatāwhi / Three Kings Islands.
-In 2003 dead specimens of the species was identified on Cuvier Island on the east coast of New Zealand, where Durvillaea is not present.
+The species is endemic to New Zealand, found in the waters of the North Island, typically in the Northland Region, the Auckland Region (as far south as Piha to the west and Cape Rodney on the east coast), Cuvier Island in the Waikato Region northeast of the Coromandel Peninsula, around Manawatāwhi / Three Kings Islands, and once on the West Coast of the South Island, near Haast.

+E. latebricola typically lives on Durvillea seaweed.
+In 2003, dead specimens of the species were identified on Cuvier Island where Durvillaea is not present.
 It was theorised that the species might live on algal holdfasts, such as the kelp species Ecklonia radiata.